arturkulig/js-book/md/flow/block.md

 }
 ```

-Flow control statements consist of blocks because they create a new scope.
+Flow control statements consist of blocks because they can control more than one line.

 [#](../var/let/scope.md)